swlacy/swlacycom-content/content/_index.md

 ---
 title: 👋 Hey, I'm Sid.
-draft: false
 ---

-I'm a security engineer based in the Pacific Northwest.
-I currently work in Vulnerability Management at Amazon Web Services (AWS).
+Security engineer based in the Pacific Northwest.
+Currently at Amazon Web Services (AWS) in Vulnerability Management.
 [More...](/now)

 I also write [here](/posts).